-Remember this guide is informing people about transferring money to South Africa not those wishing to travel there.
-If you’re planning a holiday to South Africa, head to the Mozo travel money section of our site.
+Remember this guide is informing people about transferring money to South Africa and not for those wishing to travel there.
+If you’re planning a holiday to South Africa, head to the travel money section of our site.

 The ‘big five’ things to look for when comparing providers

-South Africa is one of many countries in Africa that is home to the big 5 game animals…but given we’re talking about international money transfers let’s look at the big 5 features to consider when transferring money to South Africa.
+South Africa is one of many countries in Africa that’s home to the Big Five game animals … but given we’re talking about international money transfers, let’s look at the big five features to consider when transferring money to South Africa.

-- Exchange rates: The higher the exchange rate the more South African rand you’ll receive for your Aussie dollar.
-Don’t go with the first exchange rate you come across, take the time to calculate how much you’ll get from the different rates being offered by several providers.
-A few cents difference in the exchange rate could save you lots and lots!
-Compare the market and save right here!
+- Exchange rates: The higher the AUD/ZAR exchange rate the more South African rand and you’ll receive for your Aussie dollar.
+Don’t go with the first exchange rate you come across.
+Instead, take the time over at the Mozo international money transfer comparison hub to calculate how much you’ll get from the different rates being offered by several providers.
+A few cents difference in the exchange rate could save you potentially hundreds or even thousands of dollars!

-- Fees: There are several fees associated with transferring money to South Africa but if you do your research a few foreign exchange specialists waive some charges if you meet a certain criteria.
-Fees to be wary of include: a transfer fee, a sending and receiving fee, a cancellation fee and an amending fee.
+- Fees: There are several fees associated with transferring money to South Africa but if you do your research, a few foreign exchange specialists waive some charges if you meet a certain criteria.
+IMT fees to be wary of include: a transfer fee, a sending and receiving fee, a cancellation fee and an amending fee.

-- Transfer options: Sending money to South Africa really couldn’t be easier, you can make the transfer online, by phone, in a branch and some providers even have an app you can use.
+- Transfer options: Sending money to South Africa really couldn’t be easier - you’ll have the option to transfer online, by phone or in a branch, and some providers even have an app you can use.

 How to transfer money to South Africa

 As we’ve mentioned, transferring funds overseas is a fairly easy and hassle free process that can be done from the comfort of your own home.
-Regardless of which foreign exchange specialist you have decided to use the method is pretty much the same.
+Regardless of which bank or foreign exchange specialist you have decided to use, you can generally expect the following few steps:

 - Decide how much you want to transfer and to which country you want the money sent